YouBenshan/jVisualVM/src/main/java/ybs/gc/memoryLeak/README.md

 Observe MemoryLeakObject's instance number in Sample tab -XX:+HeapDumpOnOutOfMemory

-Observer Generation in Profile tab
+Observer Generation in Profile tab.

+Would you please explain why some of classes have so many generations?